lemcomm/MaFCDR/src/BM2/SiteBundle/Announcements.md

 * You can now exit a settlement

 ### New Fixes ###
+* Lendan Towers & the new Communication systems have been removed until they can be completed.
+* As such, battles should now be startable.
 * Bandits won't be quite as numermous anymore (once we get some turns going anyways).
 * Slumbering FO's no longer grant experience
 * Most forms know how to close themselves (that means there shouldn't be any extra '>' floating about.)
 If you find one, report it!